 1. Reprice “old” inventory – The items that have been sitting in a FBA warehouse the longest are most likely the items not priced competitively.
 I started selling on Amazon in 2011, and thankfully, all of the inventory I sent in in 2011 has sold.
 One reason is because I regularly reprice the items that have been in my inventory the longest.
 To sort your inventory to show you what’s been there the longest, simply click on the “Date Opened” column.
 To sort from oldest to newest, just click on the little triangle under the “Date Opened” text.
 This will show you the items that have been there the longest (The only instance where this is not the case is for the items in your inventory that you consistently replenish).
 Look through your oldest inventory and price competitively.

 2. Reprice “high quantity” inventory – This one always gives me a big boost in my number of sales and helps me avoid potential long term storage fees.
 Sort your inventory by clicking on the “available” column.
 Click on the little triangle under the word “available” to sort that column from most to least.
 Currently, the item I have the most inventory for has 47 items and a great rank.
 I’m only a few dollars above the lowest FBA price, so if I competitively reprice that item, then I’ll see an immediate boost in sales.
-Remember, after your inventory has been in an Amazon warehouse for over 12 months, Amazon will charge you a long term storage fee for items that have been at their fulfillment centers for 365 days or longer.
+Remember, after your inventory has been in an Amazon warehouse for over 12 months, Amazon will charge you a long term storage fee for all items that have been at their fulfillment centers for 6 months or longer.
 This long term storage fee for 6 months is $11.25 per cubic foot… and the fee for 12 months is $22.50 per cubic foot, so it’s a fee you definitely want to avoid at all costs.
-To provide flexibility, one unit of each applicable product ASIN is exempt from this fee.
-This means that you need to monitor the items at a FBA warehouse that you have multiple quantities of and make sure they are sold before the long term storage fees kick in.